Woodsmith Mine: Sirius Minerals

-After granulation and drying, the finished product— marketed by Sirius Minerals as POLY4—will be exported from the nearby harbour facilities.
+After granulation and drying, the finished product— marketed as POLY4—will be exported from the nearby harbour facilities.
 The mine will produce 20 million tonnes a year of polyhalite, potash and POLY4 and is expected to be in production for 100 years.
 Woodsmith Mine has been projected as contributing over £100 billion for the UK economy over a period of 50 years.

 In August 2017, the 1,500 m deep tunnels were being constructed on the site.
 The Times said that the project was the "biggest mining project Britain has seen in decades".

 Orders for the mineral have already been agreed with third-party distributors in America and South-East Asia to receive 1,500,000 tonne and 750,000 tonne respectively each year.
 In September 2018, Sirius Minerals revealed that had signed a seven-year deal with a Brazilian fertiliser distributor to export 2,500,000 tonne per year to South America.
 All mineral supplies will be delivered from a new harbour area on Teesside.
 The company acquired a site adjacent to the defunct Redcar Steelworks site in December 2017, which will serve as the northern portal of the conveyor.
 The site will be known as Bran Sands with initial building taking place in 2019.
 However, the site was assessed as not have satisfactory loading facilities for shipping, so in May 2018, Sirius signed an agreement with the South Tees Site Company, to option the site which lies 4 km from the Bran Sands site, but offers better access to the River Tees.

 In November 2018, Sirius agreed a multi-million pound contract to use the site next to the Redcar Bulk Terminal instead.
 Engineers will install a storage area and ship loading facilities to allow the product to be exported from the original site.